 “The most important thing we do is track our competition.
 We sign up for their emails and follow them on social media.
 We want to know exactly what they’re doing and when they’re launching their holiday marketing campaigns.
 This has helped us create and promote better marketing campaigns than our competition each year,” explains Brian Anderson, founder of My Supplement Store.

 These days, shopping experiences are anything but linear.
 Search engines, retail stores, and recommendations from family and friends all work their way into holiday shopping research.

 Consider this when creating your holiday marketing campaign and diversify the channels, promotions, and messaging you’re running.
 Post user-generated content (UGC) on social media, display posters in your local area, and send email marketing campaigns to drive ecommerce sales.

-It’s the best way to see which your target audience responds best to—so you can double-down and improve your holiday marketing ROI.
+It’s the best way to see which your target audience responds to most strongly—so you can double down and improve your holiday marketing ROI.